Canterbury (North) - Ashbury

 The educational profile of Canterbury (North) - Ashbury exceeds national averages, with above-average qualification levels and academic performance metrics

-Vocational pathways account for 24.4% of qualifications among those aged 15 and above, with advanced diplomas at 11.0% and certificates at 13.4%.
-Educational participation is notably high in the area, with 29.1% of residents currently enrolled in formal education.
-This includes 7.8% pursuing primary education, 7.2% engaged in tertiary education, and 6.6% pursuing secondary education.
+Vocational pathways account for 24.4% of qualifications among those aged 15+, with advanced diplomas at 11.0% and certificates at 13.4%.
+Educational participation is notably high, with 29.1% of residents currently enrolled in formal education.
+This includes 7.8% in primary education, 7.2% in tertiary education, and 6.6% pursuing secondary education.

 Frequently Asked Questions - Education